sparrowsl/crash-course/README.md

-# crash_course
+# Crash Course

-exercise solutions from Python Crash Course book, in different languages.
+A platform for bringing you up to speed in multiple languages/tools so you can build programs and tools that solve problems!